the major field and numeric signifies the level of the subject.

 - The second digit represents the broad area of the course.
 Each department classifies all the courses offered into broad areas.
 The digit “0” at this position normally refers to the basic introductory level general courses of the discipline.

-- The third or the last digit stands for the sequence of the course offered in the same area in the same year.
+- The third or the last digit stands for the sequence of the course offered in the same area in the same level (year).